 As part of our "closed-loop" approach to our net zero emissions goal, we expect to apply a portion of the CO2 emissions that are sequestered through our CCUS business to offset GHG emissions from our owned and operated upstream and natural gas midstream businesses.
 We have engaged third parties to analyze and report the CO2 injection volumes and environmental attributes of our sequestration projects, and we are working with the ACR to certify and register the environmental attributes associated with our CCUS projects as tradeable carbon credits.
-We expect our CCUS business to contribute in significant part to our goals to fully offset our Scope 1 and 2 emissions from our owned and operated upstream and natural gas midstream businesses by the early 2030s, and our Scope 1, 2, and 3 emissions from our owned and operated upstream and natural gas midstream businesses by the early 2030s, and our Scope 1, 2, and 3 emissions from our owned and operated upstream and natural gas midstream businesses by the early 2030s, and our Scope 1, 2, and 3 emissions from our owned and operated upstream and natural gas midstream businesses by the early 2030s, and our Scope 1, 2, and 3 emissions from our owned and operated upstream and natural gas midstream businesses by the late 2030s.
+We expect our CCUS business to contribute in significant part to our goals to fully offset our Scope 1 and 2 emissions from our owned and operated upstream and natural gas midstream businesses by the early 2030s, and our Scope 1, 2, and 3 emissions from our owned and operated upstream and natural gas midstream businesses by the late 2030s.
 However, we may not receive 100% of the environmental attributes associated with CCUS projects funded in whole or in part by third parties, and, in such cases, we expect to have the right to purchase such environmental attributes BKV would not otherwise receive.
-We may also provide development and support services for third-party owned CCUS projects to unrelated third parties outside of our value chain.
+We may also provide development and support services for third-party owned CCUS projects on a fee-for-service model, although such projects will not be included in our path to net zero.
+In addition, in the future, we may sell carbon credits associated with our CCUS projects to unrelated third parties outside of our value chain.
 Ultimately, we will be able to apply only such portion of the sequestered emissions to offset our own GHG emissions that corresponds to the percentage of environmental attributes BKV receives (and retains) or purchases.
-See "- Path to Net Zero Emissions" below for a description of how we estimate our Scope 1, 2, and 3 annual emissions and how we e
+See "- Path to Net Zero Emissions" below for a description of how we estimate our Scope 1, 2, and 3 annual emissions and how we expect our CCUS business to contribute to the offset of those emissions.

 We expect to fund up to 50% of our CCUS business from a variety of external sources, which may include joint ventures, project-based equity partnerships, debt financing, and federal grants, with the remaining capital needs being funded with cash flows from operations.
 We are currently in non-binding exclusive discussions concerning a potential joint venture with a third-party investor with the expectation to close in the first half of 2025.
 The projected timeline for commercial operations and the generation of positive CCUS business revenue and positive earnings depends, in part, on our ability to fund the anticipated capital requirements for the potential projects that we have identified and described below through external funding and revenues from our upstream business, as well as on our ability to receive our portion of the anticipated Section 45Q tax credits associated with these projects.
-For CCUS facilities placed in service after December 31, 2022, Section 45Q of the Code generally provides the capturing parties a tax credit of \$85 per ton for $CO_2$ directly stored in geologic formations, subject to satisfaction or non-application of cretain prevailing wage and apprenticeship requirements are not satisfied), with adjustments for inflation after 2026.
+For CCUS facilities placed in service after December 31, 2022, Section 45Q of the Code generally provides the capturing parties a tax credit of \$85 per ton for CO2 directly stored in geologic formations, subject to satisfaction or non-application of certain prevailing wage and apprenticeship requirements for inflation after 2026.
 In either case, the Section 45Q tax credits are available for a 12-year period for qualifying facilities that begin construction before January 1, 2033.
-We may not receive 100% of the Section 45Q tax credits associated with projects funded by third parties and, in such cases, will receive only a corresponding percentage of the anticipated Section 45Q tax credits associated with projects.
+We may not receive 100% of the Section 45Q tax credits associated with projects funded by third parties and, in such cases, will receive only a corresponding percentage of the anticipated Section 45Q tax credits associated with such projects.